Trolling

 with just a basic knowledge of lure trolling.

-misunderstanding of basic lure trolling principles that
+because of a misunderstanding of basic lure trolling

-significantly decreases the chance of reasonable success.
+principles that significantly decreases the chance of

 Anglers